Jersey Shore BlueClaws

 The Jersey Shore BlueClaws (formerly Lakewood BlueClaws) are a Minor League Baseball team of the South Atlantic League and the High-A affiliate of the Philadelphia Phillies.
-They are located in Lakewood, New Jersey, and are named for their location on the Jersey Shore and blue crabs native to the area.
+They are located in Lakewood, New Jersey, and are named for their location on the Jersey Shore and the blue crabs native to the area.
 The BlueClaws play their home games at ShoreTown Ballpark.